 Gay Tbilisi: Hotels & Where to Stay

-I stayed at the magnificent Tiflis Inn Boutique Hotel during my visit.
-It is a quaint and intriguingly decorated small hotel.
-The interior design is the most stunning part.
-As soon as I walked into this place, I fell in love with how regal, yet homey it felt.
+Tiflis Inn Boutique Hotel was my hotel choice.
+I absolutely loved it, mainly for the impeccable interior design.
+The hotel is quaint and traditionally decorated.
+As soon as I walked in, I fell in love with how regal, yet homey it felt.

-With a budget-friendly price, beautiful adornments, lively colors and a great location, I was more than happy with Tiflis Inn.
-Definitely consider it before looking through other hotel choices.
+With a budget-friendly price, lively colors, and a great location, I was more than happy with Tiflis Inn.
+Definitely consider a stay here!

 Walk down Loane Shavteli Street in the Tiflis Old City.
 Musicians sing in the streets and small café’s line the sidewalks in this adorable neighborhood.